The Social Roots of Authoritarian Power:

 This book will argue that this picture is not what happens in Russia and other countries with historically strong states.
 Russia is far from being a deeply divided society in which everyone cares only for their own interests.
 Quite the contrary: in Russia, the pursuit of private interest to the detriment of collective one has been considered morally wrong for centuries.
 And Russian rulers have usually capitalized not on social divisions but on social solidarity.

-In this book, I will show that the mechanisms that rulers have to use to stay in power depend on the people's attitude to the state.
-If the state occupies the position of moral authority and serves as the embodiment of the collective will, people recognize the legitimacy of the state's right to limit their private interests.
-In this case, they readily cooperate with the state when it appeals to the idea of the common good.
+In this book, I show that the mechanisms that rulers must use to stay in power in societies, which I call statist and anti-statist, are different.
+Whether a society is one or the other depends on the people's view of the state.
+In statist societies, the state possesses group authority, i.e. people view it as speaking on behalf of the whole society and accept the state's right to limit their private interests.
+In this case, they easily cooperate with the state when it appeals to the idea of the common good.
 A ruler in such an environment can build ramified top-down organizational structures, which help to control society and monitor dissent using overt repression only as the last resort.
-This solidarity-based authoritarianism is resilient at the time of economic decline as long as the ruler maintains people's faith that he continues to care for the common good.
+Such a solidarity-based political machine is resilient at the time of economic decline as long as the ruler maintains people's faith that he continues to care for the common good.

-If, however, the state has not been historically successful in taking up the position of the sole agent of the collective will, then a significant part of that authority stayed with non-state groups (ethnic, cultural, local, religious, etc.), which usually compete with each other for access to public resources.
+In anti-statist societies, however, the state has not been historically successful in monopolizing group authority.
+A significant part of it stayed with non-state groups (ethnic, cultural, local, religious, etc.), which usually compete with each other for access to public resources.
 The resistance of these groups to state authority and the existing divisions make the ruler resort to bargains, co-optation, and other means of divide-and-rule politics, which have been well-researched in political science.
-During the economic decline, such division-based authoritarian regimes are much less stable than the regimes built around the idea of solidarity and the common good.
+During the economic decline, such division-based political machines are much less stable performers than the machines built around the idea of solidarity and the common good.

-Russia as a country leans towards the solidarity-based authoritarianism but some regions have been historically a lot more resistant to the state than others.
-Using the quantitative analysis of the regional variation of regime resilience and the studies of four contrasting cases (Kemerovo region, the Republic of Tatarstan, Rostov region, and the Republic of Altai), I will show that the different attitudes of people towards the state lead to different structures of bottom-level public organizations (e.g. youth, educational, pensioners, or various NGOs).
-In the cases of Kemerovo and Tatarstan, where the state is strongly associated with the collective will, I found highly centralized state-controlled organizations penetrating society to the bottom.
-In the cases of Rostov and Altai, where the state does not enjoy the same kind of moral authority, the organizations were decentralized and a lot more autonomous from the state.
+Russian society as a whole leans towards the statist pole of the continuum, but some regions have been historically a lot more resistant to the state than others.
+Using the quantitative analysis of the regional variation of regime resilience and the studies of four contrasting cases (Kemerovo region, the Republic of Tatarstan, Rostov region, and the Republic of Altai), I show that the different views of the state lead to different structures of grassroots-level public organizations (e.g. youth, educational, pensioners, or various NGOs).
+In the cases of Kemerovo and Tatarstan, where the state has a strong group authority, I found highly centralized state-controlled organizations penetrating society to the bottom.
+In the cases of Rostov and Altai, where the state does not enjoy the same kind of authority, the organizations were decentralized and a lot more autonomous from the state.

 IMPLICATION FOR DEMOCRATIZATION

-Since the mechanisms that sustain the solidarity-based authoritarianism are different from those that sustain the division-based one, the path to democratization should be different too.
+Since the mechanisms that sustain authoritarianism in statist and anti-statist societies are different, the path to democratization should be different too.
 Russia's problem does not lie in widespread clientelism and lack of generalized trust in society.
 Rather, the problem is that society is not autonomous enough from the state.
 The social solidarity, which is easily activated by the state when it appeals to the common good, fails to work on its own for the purpose of keeping the state accountable to the public.
 Learning to activate solidarity to counteract the state and institutionalizing such accountability mechanisms is what Russia needs to democratize.